EclipseStudiosMC/better_fletching_table/README.md

 #### Q: Does this datapack work on older/newer versions?

-A: Maybe, personally we haven't tested in older versions than 1.19 but I think it should work all the way down to 1.14.
-Just download the lastest version with the resourcepack and I think it should work, just change inside the `pack.mcmeta` of both the datapack and resourcepack the "[pack_format](https://minecraft.wiki/w/Pack_format)" value to the desired one (it may not work or at least not as intended).
-Also, for some reason some versions change some minor things in the resourcepacks that makes the gui of the Fletching Table a bit smaller/lager, if that happens change inside the resourcepack `"minecraft/models/item/ui/underlay.json"` the last value of `"scale"` to one a bit bigger or smaller.
+A: This may be a controversial answer, yes but also no. If you want to use version 3.0.0 and later of this datapack/mod you can only use it in 1.20.5+, this is due to the rewrite from scratch I did in order to compensate the bad permormance previous versions had which uses commands added in 1.20.5+ (and also uses the new item component format), that doesn't mean that their are bad and that you shouldn't use them, just that they may cause lag and also maybe drop the server's tps.
+If for whatever reason you want to downgrade it you COULD do so until 1.20.3 (I think), previous versions would be a nightmare to downgrade it.
+If for whatever reason you want to use it in a newer version and the official update hasn't happened just download the lastest version and change inside the `pack.mcmeta` of the datapack the "[pack_format](https://minecraft.wiki/w/Pack_format)" value to the desired one (it may not work or at least not as intended).

 #### Q: Is this datapack compatible with other datapacks?

-A: Yes it is, this datapack follows the [Smithed](https://wiki.smithed.dev/conventions/) conventions to ensure datapack and resourcepack compatibility (it is 99.99% compatible, not 100% for some very minor things but it should be fine).
+A: Yes it is, this datapack follows the [Smithed](https://wiki.smithed.dev/conventions/) conventions to ensure datapack and resourcepack compatibility.

   </p>
 </details>